 Proposals will be evaluated on (1) contribution to social science research and applicant’s discipline or field of study, (2) adherence to proposal structure, and (3) relevance to the mission of CSSI.

-CSSI administration will review the SSW proposals and provide a decision within two weeks from the date of submission.
+CSSI administration will review the SSW proposals and provide a decision within three weeks from the date of submission.
 If further information is required regarding the proposal, CSSI administration may request a revise and resubmit from applicants.
 Please note that proposals receiving a revise and resubmit may take longer for a final decision on funding.

-Once approved, awardees will have until April 30, 2025 to submit their initial draft of survey questions to the CSSI research services team for review and consultation.
+Once approved, awardees will have until April 30, 2026 to submit their initial draft of survey questions to the CSSI research services team for review and consultation.

 Survey Design Information